mteam88/mteam88.github.io/src/content/blog/mev-isnt-as-competitive-as-you-think.md

 For those interested, [Flashbots](https://github.com/flashbots/mev-job-board) maintains a limited list of long tail MEV opportunities

-Short tail MEV is usually based on opportunites (ops) that are extremely well known in searcher communities and the bots that target these ops are often run by teams who put a lot of effort into optimizing their bots.
+Short tail MEV is usually based on opportunities (ops) that are extremely well known in searcher communities and the bots that target these ops are often run by teams who put a lot of effort into optimizing their bots.

 Long tail MEV on the other hand, is usually based on ops that are specific, more difficult to automate, and occur less often.
 These ops are often not well known and tend to be targeted by individual searchers.
 ### Competition for ops